Mdamski/Mdamski.github.io/Projects/Superstore Performance/README.md

-# Interactive Sales Dashboard (2014-2017) - Data Analysis Project
+# Interactive Sales Dashboard (2016) - Data Analysis Project
-## Tools & Skills
+## Tools and Skills
 ### Tools Used: Power Query, Power BI, DAX
-### Skills Demonstrated: Data Transformation, Data Cleaning, Data Modeling, Interactive Visualization
+### Key Skills: Data Cleaning, Data Transformation, Data Modeling, Interactive Visualization
 ## Project Overview
 This project focuses on the creation of an interactive sales dashboard that allows users to slice data by year (2014–2017) and by key metrics: Sales, Profit, and Quantity.
 The dashboard provides a dynamic view of performance over time, enabling comparisons of current year-to-date (YTD) metrics with prior year-to-date (PYTD) performance.
 This analysis is particularly useful for businesses looking to assess their growth and make data-driven decisions.
+This analysis focuses on 2016 to provide a concise and thorough understanding of key sales trends.
+Including all years would make the README excessively long and dilute key insights.
+Additionally, a drill-down feature in the waterfall chart allows users to explore the data across various levels, such as Month, Category, Sub-Category, and Product Name, adding depth to the analysis.

 ## Dataset
 The dataset contains the following columns: